each/draft-aname/draft-ietf-dnsop-aname.md

 nonvolatile storage.
 This allows a server to restart without delays due to ANAME processing.

+A zone containing ANAME records that point to frequently-changing targets will itself change frequently, which can increase the number of zone transfers.

 Sibling address records are served from authoritative servers with a fixed TTL.
 Normally this TTL is expected to be the same as the target address records' TTL (or the ANAME TTL if that is smaller); however